 Kolkata, the “City of Joy” offers you a wide range of kaleidoscopic sights and vivid food aromas that overpower your senses leaving you with a feeling of awe and reverence.
 Kolkata has been able to preserve its colonial charm and has perfectly blended it with the modern world aura.
 Besides being food connoisseurs and avid writers, people of Kolkata are hardcore sports lovers and huge crowds regularly turn out to cheer the home team – be it soccer, cricket or any other sports.
 Eden Gardens and Salt Lake Stadium along with other stadiums continue to be revered as holy grounds.

-With the IPL frenzy at its peak, if you are planning to visit this vibrant city to support your favourite team, we highly recommend you extend your trip and explore the treasure troves beyond the frontiers of this bustling megapolis.
+With the IPL frenzy at its peak, if you are planning to visit this vibrant city to support your favorite team, we highly recommend you extend your trip and explore the treasure troves beyond the frontiers of this bustling megapolis.
 To complete your travel experience beyond Kolkata, we have compiled a list of top 5 delightful places you can visit over a weekend.

 This small quaint town is located in Diamond Harbour 2 and lies on the bank of Hooghly River.
 Recently developed as a tourist destination, this town provides a much-needed break from the chaotic city life and exudes tranquillity.
 With an 18th century fort that has now been converted into a luxurious five-star resort, Raichak is the ideal getaway if you are looking to splurge and spending a quiet and peaceful weekend with your friends or family.
 Visit the ruins of Chingrihkali Fort that was once famous as the refuge for the Portuguese pirates.
 An ancient lighthouse that stands at this site is amongst one of the top attractions.